Rodulf, Herule king: Aftermath

-In the early 6th century, the Lombard king Wacho took Silinga as his third wife, who was said to be the daughter of the last king of the Heruls.
-This has led some scholars to believe that Silinga was probably a daughter of Rodulf.
+Paul the Deacon and the Origo gentis Langobardorum both mention that a later Lombard king Wacho, who was the nephew and eventual successor of Tato, took Silinga as his third wife, and she was the daughter of a Herule king.
+This leads some scholars to believe that Silinga was probably a daughter of Rodulf.
 They had the son Walthari.
-The marriage between Wacho and Silinga functioned to legitimize the Lombards as the successors to the kingdom of the Heruls.
+The marriage between Wacho and Silinga could have functioned to legitimize the Lombards as the successors to the kingdom of the Heruls.

 It has been debated whether Rodulf may have influenced later heroic poetry, since the causes of the war between the Lombards and the Heruli (as reported by Paul the Deacon) concerns related issues.
 Some have furthermore argued that Rodulf could be the background for the character Hrólfr Kraki who appears in the later sagas.
 Evidence for this includes the significant similarities between the traditions of, on the one side, the Scyldings of the Skjöldunga saga and the Scylfings of the Swedish sagas, and on the other, historical knowledge of the environment around the Heruli, Goths and Huns.

 It has also been speculated that the Ráðulfr mentioned in the Rök runestone (which also mentions Theodoric the Great) could be identical with Rodulf.